jackmdj/business-ml-demo/README.md

 ### Hyperparameter Tuning

-The regression model (timing model) undergoes hyperparameter tuning using Grid Search (`GridSearchCV`).
+The regression model undergoes hyperparameter tuning using Grid Search (`GridSearchCV`).
 By testing different configurations of `n_estimators`, `max_depth`, and `min_samples_split`, we find the best performing model.

 ## Model Testing and Inference

 After training and tuning:

-- The best performing models are saved as `.pkl` files (`rf_model.pkl` for timing, `product_model.pkl` for product recommendation, and `label_encoder.pkl` for target encoding).
+- The best performing models are saved as `.pkl` files (`rf_model.pkl` for timing, `product_model.pkl` for product recommendation, and `label_encoder.pkl` for encoding).
 - In `sample_predictions.ipynb`, we demonstrate how to load these models, provide a new customer’s data, and generate a prediction.
-The predictor returns both the recommended time and product, formatted into a human-readable sentence.
+The predictor returns both the recommended time and product, formatted into a readable sentence.